VoltLang/Website/doc/tvpl/c3-steps.md

 	Hello
 	Hello

 The keyword `fn NAME` declares a function with a given name.
-All of our full examples have featured a function: `main`.
+Most of our examples have featured a function: `main`.
 Main is a special function -- it's the first function called when your program is run.

 Functions can optionally have return values.
 These go after the `()`.
 Our `main` function returns an integer: `i32`.
 You can store this value and use it like any other: